Siamese–Vietnamese War (1840–1845): Ang Duong's mission to Huế

 On 22 March 1847, the Cambodian mission was granted an imperial audience with the Vietnamese Emperor Thiệu Trị in the Imperial City of Huế.
-When the Emperor arrived to be seated on a platform, Oknha Reachdechea Nong the Chief Cambodian Envoy bowed and prostated five times before the Emperor in the Ngũ bái gesture in the courtyard and then knelt down, holding a box containing Ang Duong's letter above his head.
+When the Emperor arrived to be seated on a platform, Oknha Reachdechea Nong the Chief Cambodian Envoy bowed and prostrated five times before the Emperor in the Ngũ bái gesture in the courtyard and then knelt down, holding a box containing Ang Duong's letter above his head.
 A translator then read the Vietnamese version of the content of Ang Duong's letter to the Emperor.
 After finishing the letter, Emperor Thiệu Trị retired to his residence without saying a single word to the Cambodian envoy.
 The Cambodian envoys stayed in Huế until five days later on March 26 when Phan Thanh Giản summoned the envoys to receive the Emperor's responding letter.
 The Cambodian envoys performed Ngũ bái to pay respect to the Emperor's letter.
 Phan Thanh Giản then read the imperial letter to the Cambodians, which said that the Emperor had endorsed Ang Duong as King of Cambodia and entrusted Ang Duong to rule Cambodia with virtue in the same manner as Ang Duong's father and elder brother.
 The Emperor also assigned Ang Mey to rule Cambodia with Ang Duong.
 On March 28, the Cambodian ambassadors paid respect to the Emperor Thiệu Trị to say goodbye.
 Thiệu Trị granted fine Vietnamese silk and Vietnamese official robes to the three envoys and to Ang Duong.
 The envoys departed from Huế on March 30, 1847, to return to Cambodia.
 During their return journey, the Cambodian envoys learned that French warships had attacked the port town of Quảng Nam province (Da Nang, also called Tourane, Bombardment of Tourane, 15 April 1847).